 - Electric power is a must for its operation in most cases.

 Check out this short video about air tools vs electric tools

-You can find that a profession may own both of these tools as each one has its own advantages.
+You can find that a professional may own both of these tools as each one has its own advantages.
 You can scale your requirements and if they are high you can go for an air power tool, but if you find yourself on the other side of the road simply go for an electric model.
 As the technology is improving day by day, some days electric tools will be an equal match for the air tool, but today is not that day.
-The Bottom-line is this that the tool which you select should be 100 percent capable to complete your jobs and base on your personal requirements.
+The Bottom-line is that the tool that you select should be 100 percent capable to complete your jobs and base on your personal requirements.